applandinc/.github/profile/README.md

 - **Test Failure Analysis:** Identify the root causes of test failures.
 - **Identification of Important API Changes:** Inspect crucial alterations in the API.
-- **Security Flaw Detection:** Finds vulnerabilities like missing and impropepr authorization, secrets in logs, and unsafe system calls.
+- **Security Flaw Detection:** Finds vulnerabilities like missing and improper authorization, secrets in logs, and unsafe system calls.
 - **Performance Problem Detection:** Identifies anti-patterns like N+1 queries.
 Slow operations can be visualized within interactive flame graphs, without the need to change application code to add spans.
 - **SQL Details:** See exactly how your code uses the database, and where each query is coming from in your code.